OpenDominion/OpenDominion/CONTRIBUTING.md

 ### Prerequisites

-- Make sure you have a [GitHub account](https://github.com/signup/free) account
+- Make sure you have a [GitHub account](https://github.com/signup/free)

 Collaboration and contributing will be primarily done through GitHub.